FuLuke11679/news-bias-detection/README.md

 Feel free to open an issue or request help if something breaks.
 Contributions are welcome via pull request.

+## Individual Contributions

+If this was a group project, list each person's contributions here.
+Example (replace with real names):

+- Alice — data preprocessing, EDA, baseline model
+- Bob — ResNet transfer learning, hyperparameter tuning, training scripts
+- Carol — real-time demo, emote assets, documentation

+If you are the sole author, replace this section with a short note about which parts you implemented.

 ## ⭐ Acknowledgments